texttree/format-convert-rcl/src/components/JsonToEpub/JsonToEpub.md

 You can see the full list of options by visiting the library [epub-gen-memory](https://github.com/cpiber/epub-gen-memory#options)

-### An example of converting a JSON object back to an MD file
+### An example of converting a JSON object to an EPUB file

 ```jsx
 import { useState, useEffect } from 'react';